-The Institute produces two publications on a periodic basis: Almanac of Illinois Politics, and Lobbying Illinois: How You can Make a Difference in Public Policy.
-Both may be purchased.
+The Institute has produced two publications on a periodic basis: Almanac of Illinois Politics, and Lobbying Illinois: How You can Make a Difference in Public Policy.
+Both may be available for purchase.

-Lobbying Illinois was originally published in the fall of 2002 and is a 144 page, soft cover book, authored by Christopher Mooney of the UIS Political Science faculty and Barbara Van Dyke-Brown of the Institute.
+Lobbying Illinois was originally published in the fall of 2002 and is a 144 page, soft cover book, authored by Christopher Mooney formerly with the UIS Political Science faculty and Barbara Van Dyke-Brown of the Institute.
 It is a primer on how to lobby state government in Illinois.
 It is written especially for people and groups with public policy goals, but little or no experience in the policymaking making arena.
-It explains the basics of the legislative process and lobbying, how to work strategically within the legislative processes, how to build coalitions and grassroots, and the basic rules and ethics of lobbying.
-Information on ordering this publication
+It explains the basics of the legislative process and lobbying, how to work strategically within the legislative processes, how to build coalitions and grassroot efforts, and the basic rules and ethics of lobbying.
+For information on ordering this publication see Lobbying Illinois.